 A film set is a wacky place full of nicknames, strange film terms, and abbreviations.
-There’s been so many days when someone has asked me to do something and I’ve enthusiastically responded “Copy that”, before realizing I don’t fully know what they even asked.
+There have been so many days when someone has asked me to do something and I’ve enthusiastically responded “Copy that”, before realizing I don’t fully know what they even asked.
 Before long you’ll be using these film terms like a pro and rolling your eyes when the young film-school graduate doesn’t know what a hot brick is.

 But for now…here’s 20 film terms to help show off your film savvy next time you’re on set: